 - Interpretation problems and leading answers – just as with surveys, these remain problematic.
 In fact, without trained moderators and analysts, these problems are magnified in focus groups.

 - Ethnographic studies – these actually have some major advantages over other ways of getting to know your customer.
-Ethnographic studies involve extensive interviews with customers (depth interviews) commonly using a common question guide, which allows liberal variation and follow-up questions to truly understand the consumer.
-You can also observe consumers or be a participant observers — like you’re studying a tribal group like Margaret Mead.
-With the amount of user-generated data available on social networks, often you don’t need to collect the data, just gather if from these sites and interpret it.
+Ethnographic studies involve extensive interviews with customers (depth interviews) commonly using a standard question guide, which allows liberal variation and follow-up questions to truly understand the consumer.
+You can also observe consumers or be participant observers — like you’re studying a tribal group like Margaret Mead.
+With the amount of user-generated data available on social networks, you often don’t need to collect the data, just gather it from these sites and interpret it.
 Again, there are problems.

 - Analysis – it takes a lot of skill and experience to correctly interpret ethnographic data.
 Otherwise, analysis won’t tell you much about your customers or might actually be wrong.